germs-lab/SOPs/wafergen_SOPs/wafergen-plate-layout.md

 - Samples: will include standards (if you have any) in serial dilutions + negative controls + non-template control + your samples

 ## Protocol
 1. Based on the number of assays or the number of your samples, you can choose the best layouts to fit your experiment.
-The available layouts are as follows: (eg. If you have 6 targeted gene with duplicates for one sample, it makes 12 assays).
-Note the MSU Assays / Samples here refer to probes / samples.
+The available layouts are shown below.
+Importantly, note that for communication to MSU:  assays are the mixture of a probe and sample.
+For the purposes of layout design, you can consider the number of assays equivalent to your number of primers or probes.
+You must pick one of the layouts below for the Smartchip.
+For example, if you have 6 targeted gene probes and 1 sample with duplicates, you would have a total of 12 assays and 1 sample.
+[Lanying is this correct?]

 Assays | Samples
 ----- | -----